Skip to main content Skip to main menu Skip to footer

 Degradation products

 Fluorinated gases degrade in the atmosphere into several substances.
-Next to fluorinated acid (HF) the persistent and very mobile trifluoroacetic acid (TFA) can be formed.
+Next to hydrofluoric acid (HF), the persistent and very mobile trifluoroacetic acid (TFA) can be formed.
+Further information can be found on the website on degredation products.